AkmarNafi/whitesmith-chat/README.md

 ## Features

 - Open and close members sidebar without effecting chat area

 - Shows Online/offline, status, display picture when sidebar is in closed state
+- Groups users by role, shows number of user in each role
 - Configurable global style variable
 - State management with VueX
 - I18n support for english.